George Watson-Taylor: Collecting, residences and interests

 Watson-Taylor has been described as a "great collector and connoisseur".
 He purchased from Henry Hope a picture by Jacob van der Ulft in early 1811, and made further acquisitions from the sale later that year that followed Hope's death in April.
+His collection of Old Master paintings included The Vision of Saint Jerome by Parmigianino (National Gallery, London, no. NG 33); The Graham Children and The Shrimp Girl, both by William Hogarth (National Gallery, London, nos.
+NG 4756 and NG 1162 respectively); and Don Justino de Neve by Murillo (National Gallery, London, no. NG 6448).
 He was noted also for collections of sculpture and French furniture.
-In 1816, living at 5 Savile Row, he bought eight more pictures from the further sale of Hope's collection, including the group portrait of the family of Everhard Jabach now in MOMA; and in 1820 he moved into Hope's former home on Harley Street.
+He commissioned in 1816 one of the few life-size bronze casts of the ancient marble sculpture of Laocoön and his sons, which was cast by the bronze founder Carbonneaux from the marble then briefly in Paris.
+Also in 1816, living at 5 Savile Row, he bought eight more pictures from the further sale of Hope's collection, including the group portrait of the family of Everhard Jabach acquired in 2014 by the Metropolitan Museum of Art, New York (inv. no. 2014.250); and in 1820 he moved into Hope's former home on Harley Street.
 There he was a neighbour of Henry Philip Hope.

 This Harley Street house is also from its corner location considered part of Cavendish Square.
 It had been built in the 1720s for the 1st Duke of Chandos, by Edward Shepherd.
 "Extending some way down the east side of Harley Street, the house occupied the site of what had originally been planned as the north-west wing of a great palace for the Duke of Chandos, occupying the whole north side of the square."
 Hope had bought it in 1794, and Watson-Taylor bought it from Hope's executors in 1817.
 He had also owned a house in Hanover Square.

 From 1821 to 1824, the Watson-Taylors entertained lavishly and fashionably in this house.
 Then money troubles had an impact, and the house was closed up from 1825.
 From his collection of old master paintings, Watson-Taylor held a major sale in 1823.
 This was of 131 paintings from this London house.